London Olympia 2025 Exhibition Logistics | Hassocks to London Case Study

 Do you label and stage kit so nothing gets lost in Olympia's back-of-house corridors?

 Yes.
-Olympia can feel like a maze behind the scenes, so we label in a way that works at a glance: hall + zone + stand number, plus priority tags like Build First / Dress Last.
-That reduces repeated trips and prevents the classic “where’s the cable box?” moment.
+Olympia can feel like a maze behind the scenes, so we label in a way that works at a glance: hall and zone and stand number, plus priority tags like Build First and Dress Last.
+That reduces repeated trips and prevents the classic "where's the cable box?" moment.

 Are you insured for exhibition logistics and high-value kit?

 Yes.
-We carry £20,000 Goods in Transit and £5 million Public Liability, and we’re backed by Admiral Platinum as referenced in your article.
-If you have any single items valued over £500, tell us in advance so they’re recorded and handled with the right protection plan.
+We carry £20,000 Goods in Transit and £5 million Public Liability, backed by Admiral Platinum.
+If you have any single items valued over £500, tell us in advance so they're recorded and handled with the right protection plan.

 Can you work early starts, late finishes, and out-of-hours slots for venue schedules?

 Yes.
-Exhibitions run on fixed build/break windows, so we schedule around your booked access slot and show rules, including early or late working where permitted and practical.
+Exhibitions run on fixed build and break windows, so we schedule around your booked access slot and show rules, including early or late working where permitted and practical.

 Can you store our stand between shows and redeliver when needed?